-Corresponds to the sum of the following balance sheet items: "Financial assets at fair value through other comprehensive income - Loans and advances", plus "Financial assets at amortized cost - debt securities", plus "Financial assets at amortized cost - Loans and advances", excluding "Other balances receivable", "Loans and advances - Credit institutions", as set out in Note 9 of the Chapter "Notes to the Consolidated Financial Statements", and in Note 8 of the Chapter "Notes to the Separate Financial Statements".
+Corresponds to the sum of the following balance sheet items: "Financial assets at fair value through other comprehensive income - Loans and advances". plus "Financial assets at amortized cost - debt securities", plus "Financial assets at amortized cost - Loans and advances", excluding "Other balances receivable", and "Loans and advances - Credit institutions", as set out in Note 9 of the Chapter "Notes to the Consolidated Financial Statements".
 Amounts before impairments.